pastas/pastastore/readme.md

 ### ArcticConnector
 The ArcticConnector is an object that creates a connection with a MongoDB database.
+This means there must be a running MongoDB instance available.
 This can be an existing or a new database.
 A database is created to hold the different datasets: observation timeseries, stresses timeseries and models.
 For each of these datasets a collection or library is created.
 These are named using the following convention: